w3com-sas/hulk/Resources/doc/1_create_json_file.rst

 ----------

 Columns are defined to see them in the final table of the application.
 Columns can contain action related to the cell or the lines of the table.
-Actually it exists 3 types of column.

 .. code:: json